hugopow/cse-beta-clean-up/README.md

 4. Change pending cluster's serviceDomain - this is not required for the clean-up but you can use this for the beta.
-4.1 Power off CSE beta appliance
+-Power off CSE beta appliance
-4.2 Deploy CSE cluster
+-Deploy CSE cluster
-4.3 Use this API to change the serviceDomain from the default k8s.test to cluster.local by editing the body of the PUT call 4.4 Power on CSE beta appliance
+-Use this API to change the serviceDomain from the default k8s.test to cluster.local by editing the body of the PUT call -Power on CSE beta appliance
-4.5 CSE will then deploy the new cluster with the changed serviceDomain.
+-CSE will then deploy the new cluster with the changed serviceDomain.
-4.6 Note that you cannot change the serviceDomain on an already deployed cluster.
+-Note that you cannot change the serviceDomain on an already deployed cluster.